HoseaCalvin/book-of-kratos-god-of-war-archive/README.md

-# God of War: A Fan Website
+# God of War: Unofficial Fan Site

 This fan-made website lets user discover enthralling aspects, ranging from gameplay overviews to the spelndor of the Nine Realms.